josevnz/CLIWithClickAndTrogon/README.md

 So it seems than most of the code on the [rpmq_simple.py](scripts/rpmq_simple.py) script is boilerplate for the command line interface, using the standard '[ArgParse](https://docs.python.org/3/library/argparse.html)' library.

-ArgParse is [powerful](https://docs.python.org/3/howto/argparse.html#argparse-tutorial), but it is also intimidating at first.
+ArgParse is [powerful](https://docs.python.org/3/howto/argparse.html#argparse-tutorial), but it is also intimidating at first, specially when you have to support multiple use cases.

 ## A new way to process the CLI with Click